 Today, we’re undergoing another shift.
 People are tired of having to choose between their work and life.
 Work is simply one part of an individual.
 Just as family, friends, personal development, self-expression, and passions comprise parts of a person’s identity as well.
 That’s why employees today are choosing to focus on work-life integration.
 And that’s where Organizational Empathy comes in.
 This practice helps employers understand the other parts of their employees’ whole self and create ways to support those other areas.

 The components of Organizational Empathy

 To practice Organizational Empathy, there are five components that need to be taken into consideration.
 We outline each of them below and share examples of how we apply each component at Blueboard:

-Benefits are another way to help your employees practice better work-life integration.
+Benefits are another way to drive employee engagement and help your employees practice better work-life integration.
 For instance, Blueboard offers unlimited PTO.
 To avoid having the program be underutilized, there’s a “minimum 12 days of PTO” policy.
 That way, all employees are encouraged to take time off while setting minimum and measurable expectations.
 As a result, our employees averaged around 19 PTO days last year - not including holidays.

 This is about defining what leadership means at your organization and how it’s developed and supported.
 At Blueboard, we’ve helped several employees step into their first leadership roles and given them the tools they need to succeed.
 These leadership resources include everything from a learning and development budget to an informal mentorship program.

 This is the type of working environment you create for your people.
 Ask yourself: Is your office conducive to collaboration?
 At Blueboard, there are a couple things we know to be true: 1. people don’t like commuting; and 2. people value uninterrupted time to put their heads down and get stuff done.
 So when employees are fully onboarded and trained, we offer Work from Home Wednesdays where people can cut their commute time, prioritize the work that requires heads-down focus, and get their laundry done.